IntersectMBO/cardano-updates/quarterly/2023-04-25-consensus.md

 #### Genesis

 - We elaborated a roadmap of the remaining work for Genesis.
-- We audited the Genesis design with researchers.
+- We presented the design to the IOG Researchers and PNSol on February 20.
 The design was well received.
 We updated the Genesis design with the researcher's feedback.
+    - We plugged the new DoS vector identified during the aforementioned presentation.
-- We developed quick check property tests for validating the design.
+- We developed a generator for adversarial leader schedules, which will be used to test the Genesis design.
+    - The generator enables use of smaller Ouroboros parameters, which makes extrema more likely and counterxamples easier interpret.
+- We stated Ouroboros properties as invariants, and updated the latest design iteration.
-- We continued benchmarking CSJ, we found RESULTS?
+- We continued benchmarking the Chain Sync Jumping prototype.
+In particular:
+    - We debugged the prototype's performance regression, and unmasked the actual cause by patching our initial theory (bad queuing behavior)
+    - We identified and validated the actual cause (a pathological case in BlockFetch tiebreaker).

 #### Support